kamwithak/competitiveProgramming/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` for more information...

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements